DaoCloud/DaoCloud-docs/docs/en/docs/kpanda/user-guide/network/network-policy.md

     The policy configuration includes ingress and egress policies.
 To establish a successful connection from a source Pod to a target Pod, both the egress policy of the source Pod and the ingress policy of the target Pod need to allow the connection.
 If either side does not allow the connection, the connection will fail.

-    - Ingress Policy: Click on `➕` to begin configuring the policy.
+    - Ingress Policy: Click `➕` to begin configuring the policy.
 Multiple policies can be configured.
 The effects of multiple network policies are cumulative.
 Only when all network policies are satisfied simultaneously can a connection be successfully established.

     - Egress Policy

 ## Viewing Network Policies

-1. In the cluster list, click on the name of the target cluster, then navigate to `Container Network` -> `Network Policies`.
-Click on the name of the network policy.
+1. In the cluster list, click the name of the target cluster, then navigate to `Container Network` -> `Network Policies`.
+Click the name of the network policy.

 2. View the basic configuration, associated instances, ingress policies, and egress policies of the policy.